dcarpintero/pangolin-guard/README.md

 ## Benchmark

-Our fine-tuned models were evaluated on unseen data from a subset of specialized benchmarks targeting prompt safety and malicious input detection:
+Our fine-tuned models were evaluated on unseen data from a subset of specialized benchmarks targeting prompt safety and malicious input detection, while testing *over-defense* behavior:

 * **NotInject**: Designed to measure *over-defense* in prompt guard models by including benign inputs enriched with trigger words common in prompt injection attacks.
 * **BIPIA**: Evaluates privacy invasion attempts and boundary-pushing queries through indirect prompt injection attacks.